 This keto protein bread is savory and tastes good by itself, or with butter, cheese and ham.
 It’s very nice toasted as well, and if you’re a fan of avocado toast on keto, congratulations.
 That being said, I’ll state the obvious: I wouldn’t recommend it for PB&Js or for spreading keto Nutella on.

 I wanted to create here an easy keto bread recipe that’s actually low fat.
 Crazy?
 Not so.
 I like to have my fats on top of my bread, not in it.
 I want to actually feel the decadent texture of the melted cheese, of the smooth cream cheese and the sultry salty butter all over my tongue, please.

-Some folks say they can’t lose weight on a keto diet.
-Well, I say poop to that.
+Some may say they can’t lose weight on a keto diet.
+Well, poop to that.
 How dare they make a fathead dough bread or pizza and then top it up with another brick of cream cheese and a pound of mozzarella and say the keto diet is to blame their lack of 6-pack abs.
 It’s not.
 It’s the amount of calories they are eating in the wrong places.

 Test kitchen: Keto chicken bread in 6 variations

 I took some time testing to reach the best blend of ingredients, as there were so many combinations that could work.
 I experimented with the ratios, and which fillers to use.
 I did not want to add in any flour, to keep the macros on the protein side, so I used vegetables for bulking up and trying to add lift to the heavy chicken, as well as psyllium husk, in an effort to improve this keto bread texture and fluffiness.

 Below are some pictures and descriptive results from the 6 most interesting variations of the recipe.
 Have a look if you’d like to see how the different recipe ideas fared.
 If you want to go straight to the best keto bodybuilding chicken bread formula, just scroll down.

 1. Keto chicken only bread: No vegetables added